timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 035-PROGRAMS FOR OLDER AMERICANS/SUBCHAPTER III-GRANTS FOR STATE AND COMMUNITY PROGRAMS ON AGING/Part C-Nutrition Services/subpart iii-general provisions.md

       * (ii) provide to each participating older individual—

-        * (I) a minimum of 331/3 percent of the dietary reference intakes established by the Food and Nutrition Board of the Institute of Medicine of the National Academy of Sciences, if the project provides one meal per day,
+        * (I) a minimum of 331/3 percent of the dietary reference intakes established by the Food and Nutrition Board of the National Academies of Sciences, Engineering, and Medicine, if the project provides one meal per day,

         * (II) a minimum of 662/3 percent of the allowances if the project provides two meals per day, and

         * (III) 100 percent of the allowances if the project provides three meals per day, and

-      * (iii) to the maximum extent practicable, are adjusted to meet any special dietary needs of program participants,
+      * (iii) to the maximum extent practicable, are adjusted to meet any special dietary needs of program participants, including meals adjusted for cultural considerations and preferences and medically tailored meals,

     * (B) provides flexibility to local nutrition providers in designing meals that are appealing to program participants,